Why should you read our Privacy Statement?

-In the course of handling Your Personal Data, we will:
+Whilst handling Your Personal Data, and Special Category Data, we will:

-- Sharing Your Personal Data
+- Where necessary, share Your Personal Data and Special Category Data.

-From time to time Your Personal Data will be shared with:
+From time to time Your Personal Data, and Special Category Data, may be shared with:

-- Investment, pension and insurance providers
+- Investment, pension and insurance providers.

-Security and retention of Your Personal Data
+Security and retention of Your Personal Data, including Special Category Data

 We also encourage you to take reasonable steps to safeguard your own privacy when transferring information to us, such as ensuring confidential information sent by email is password protected or encrypted and only using secure methods of postage when sending original documentation.